-We present the results of direct dynamics simulations of surface-induced dissociation for A_nK , KA_n (n = 1, 3, and 5), AcA7K, and AcKA7 for collisions with a fluorinated self-assembled monolayer surface.
-Our focus is on elucidating shattering fragmentation events, which takes place in coincidence with the collision event and frequently occurs in a charge remote fashion.
-Shattering events typically generate a large number of fragmentation products, and hence, are not easily understood through chemical intuition.
-Our simulations show distinct differences between the A_nK/AcA_7K and $KA_n/AcKA_7$ series of peptides, with the former being more reactive, while the latter is more selective regarding the type of bond that will break.
-In addition, we examine the possible backbone rearrangements seen as well as sidechain fragmentation.
+We present the results of direct dynamics simulations of surface-induced dissociation for protonated versions of A_nK , KA_n (n = 1, 3, and 5), AcA_7K , and $AcKA_7$ for collisions with a fluorinated self-assembled monolayer surface.
+We focus on elucidating fast fragmentation events, which takes place in coincidence with the collision event.
+Such events generate a large number of products, and hence, are not easily understood through chemical intuition.
+Our simulations show distinct differences between the A_nK/AcA_7K and $KA_n/AcKA_7$ series of peptides, with the former being more reactive, and the latter more selective.
+Backbone rearrangements and sidechain fragmentation are also seen.

-Keywords: Tandem Mass Spectrometry, Direct Dynamics Simulations, Surface-Induced Dissociation, Shattering Fragmentation
+Keywords: Tandem Mass Spectrometry, Direct Dynamics Simulations, Surface-Induced Dissociation, Fast Fragmentation Events, Shattering